oldschoolgg/bsodocs/custom-items/equippables.md

 ### Ganodermic

-**Ganodermic equipment** is a mid-high level set of magical equipment created by upgrading Mycelium Web armor with Ganodermic Flakes.
+**Ganodermic equipment** is a mid-high level set of magical equipment created by upgrading Mycelium Web armour with Ganodermic Flakes.

 ![](../.gitbook/assets/ganodermic.png)